 ●AMH >3.5 ng/mL predicts a vigorous response to ovarian stimulation and caution should be exercised in order to avoid ovarian hyperstimulation syndrome

-AMH can be measured anytime during the menstrual cycle and typically demonstrates minimal intercycle and intracycle variability since the growth of small preantral follicles that express it is continuous, not cyclical.
-Reliable AMH kits are readily available from multiple vendors and AMH measurements can be obtained from large clinical reference laboratories [43,44].
-AMH level is being used to manage patients in Europe .
+Unlike the day 3 FSH, AMH can be measured anytime during the menstrual cycle and typically demonstrates minimal intercycle and intracycle variability since the growth of small preantral follicles that express it is continuous, not cyclical.
+Reliable AMH kits are readily available from multiple vendors and AMH measurements can be obtained from large clinical reference laboratories [42,43].
+The AMH level is being used to manage patients in Europe .

 Assessment of fallopian tube patency — We perform HSG as the first-line test for evaluation of tubal patency because of its therapeutic, as well as diagnostic, benefits .
-Non- or minimally invasive alternatives to HSG for investigation of tubal subfertility include chlamydia antibody testing and/or hysterosalpingo-contrast sonography (HyCoSy) .
+If HSG is not available, non- or minimally invasive alternatives to HSG for investigation of tubal subfertility include chlamydia antibody testing and/or hysterosalpingo-contrast sonography (HyCoSy) .

-Hysterosalpingogram — We obtain a HSG to look for tubal occlusion in all patients, unless laparoscopy is planned [48,49].
-Either water or lipid soluble contrast media can be used.
+Hysterosalpingogram — We obtain a HSG to look for tubal occlusion in all patients, unless laparoscopy is planned [47,48].
+Water or lipid soluble contrast media is used.
 HSG also provides information about the uterine cavity.
 Women with abnormalities on HSG should be referred to a reproductive endocrinologist to discuss treatment options.
 (See "Hysterosalpingography".)

 HSG is not useful for detecting peritubal adhesions or endometriosis .
 We perform diagnostic laparoscopy and chromotubation in women suspected of having endometriosis or pelvic adhesions related to a previous pelvic infection or surgery.
 Ablation of implants and lysis of adhesions, when indicated, can be performed at the same procedure (see 'Role of laparoscopy' below).